thestriver/100_days_of_code/README.md

 **Project:** Side-Project 1.4
 <!-- **Progress:** -->

 **Thoughts:** Integrated a test payment processing functionality into it.
-Also explored other options.
+Also explored other options of better integrating micro crowdfunding payments.
 Need to spend more time doing that.

 <!--
 [Image]() -->